- New Technology

 Computer-assisted surgical navigation of the knee or hip is a technique used to optimize accuracy.
 Although computer-assisted joint replacement is identical to the traditional knee or hip replacement, in many ways, exposure and time are fundamentally different.
 Computer systems are designed with a variety of different applications and qualities.
 Many of them rely on infrared tracking, which like a GPS, calculates elapsed time for signals to go and come between an infrared sender.
 By an extremely accurate mathematical calculation of geometric triangulation, distances can be precisely calculated.

-A newer and more exciting variety of this is electromagnetic tracking systems.
+A previous development that is no longer available is electromagnetic tracking systems.
 This has a distinct advantage in that it can look around a corner or through non-metallic objects.
 In a surgical application, this has definite advantages.
 This is still years away, but it gives us an idea of what horizons are still uncharted in terms of making more accurate the orientations of surgical navigation.
 If you’re familiar with magnetic laws in physics, the simplified explanation is similar to that of a compass.
 When electromagnetic energy is created close to the coil, the magnetism is turned into minute electrical current depending on orientations.
 Therefore, when the computer calculates all of the different currents from these small coils on the patient’s leg, it can tell the exact position of the extremity at any given time.
 Since positional awareness in total joint surgery is crucial at all times, the importance of this new system to scrutinizing surgeons is as important as GPS is to a pilot.
 If they use it once, they will never want to be without it.

 Total Knee Replacement

 Traditional knee replacement surgery and computer-assisted computer navigation surgery have the same endpoint, namely to provide the most amount of function and the least amount of recovery and frustration to the patient.
 They both involve an incision over the patella, into which the replacement is inserted and cemented or press fit into place.
-However, many of the differences exist when technology takes yet another step forward through the technique of less invasive or minimally invasive surgical application.
-This is known as MIS.
+However, many of the differences exist when technology takes yet another step forward through the technique of less invasive or minimally invasive surgical (MIS) application or tissue sparing application.

 Total knee replacement surgery using a navigated or computer reference also varies from the traditional surgery in that the method of determining alignment and ligament balance of the components is much more enhanced in a computer-assisted model.